onnttf/dotfiles/README.md

 ### Terminal

-- [Alacritty](https://github.com/alacritty/alacritty): A cross-platform, OpenGL terminal emulator.
-The configuration file is in [alacritty](./config/alacritty).

 - [WezTerm](https://github.com/wez/wezterm): A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust.
 The configuration file is in [wezterm](./config/wezterm).

 ### Editor